 What is the daily interest on 1 million pounds?

-If you deposit your £1 million in an easy access savings account, you could get 3% interest rate on it, which works out £82.19 of interest per day.
-If you go with a 5-year fixed deposit instead, you could make as much as £128.77 of interest per day.
+If you deposit your £1 million in an easy access savings account, you could get 5% interest rate on it, which works out £137 of pre-tax interest per day.
+If you go with a fixed deposit instead, you could make as much as £141 of interest per day.
 Note that some accounts may only pay this interest on an annual basis, so although the interest accrues continually, your account would only get the payment once in each year.

 How much interest on £1 million a week?

-On a weekly basis, the pre-tax interest on 1 million pounds in a savings account could be up to £903.85.
+On a weekly basis, a deposit of £1 million in an easy access savings account could earn around £961 per week on a pre-tax basis.
+If you go with a fixed deposit instead, you could make as much as £990.
 Note though that some accounts may only pay this interest on an annual basis, so although the interest accrues continually, your account would only get the payment once in each year.

 How much interest on £1 million a month?

-On a monthly basis, the pre-tax interest income on 1 million pounds could be up to £3,916.67 if it is deposited in fixed term savings account.
+On a monthly basis, the pre-tax interest income on 1 million pounds in an easy access savings account would be around £4,167.
+If you go with a fixed deposit instead, you could make as much as £4,292 .
 Note though that some accounts may only pay this interest on an annual basis, so although the interest accrues continually, your account would only get the payment once in each year.

 How much interest can I make on £2 million?

 The interest on £2 million will be double the interest that you can make on £1 million.
-This means you could potentially make up to £94,000 per year (£7,833 per month) pre-tax if you put your £2 million in the bank.
+This means you could potentially make up to £103,000 per year (£8,583 per month) in pre-tax interest income.

 How much interest can I make on £3 million?